 In 2017, MACLT received a generous donation of land that will be developed into permanently affordable housing in a development called Arroyo Crossing.

 In 2019, MACLT was awarded $4.3 million in New Market Tax Credits in order to construct infrastructure improvements needed to serve the 248 residential units and one community building in the first phase (there are 300 total units and 3 community buildings in the master plan).
 The new roads will provide an additional connection between the Spanish Valley’s two primary transportation corridors: US-191 and Spanish Valley Drive.

-MACLT constructed horizontal improvements in 2020 and will begin vertical construction on homes in August 2021.
+MACLT constructed horizontal improvements in 2020 and began vertical construction of homes in late 2021.

 THE LONG TERM PLAN

 Long-term, this project will provide housing opportunities for hundreds of local families and workers, and public health systems.
 MACLT plans to provide a childcare center (an allowed use within the underlying zone) which will serve children of the local workforce.

 MACLT intends to develop the project in two or more phases, with the first phase constituting the majority of the infrastructure and units.
 However, all of the lots in the master plan will be subdivided concurrently, infrastructure designs will be completed for all phases and drainage improvements will be constructed as part of the first phase.

 Arroyo Crossing will provide housing opportunities for hundreds of local families and workers

 (300 units).
 The project includes a cross section of housing; single family homes, townhomes,